OrianaVenture/VentureValheim/Progression/README.md

 * To override Meadow's difficulty after it has been initialized: AddBiome(0, 8, true) or AddCustomBiome(0, 1.3, true)

 ## Changelog

+### 0.0.21

+* Added ability to lock taming creatures by keys.
+* Added ability to lock guardian powers by keys.
+* Added ability to lock Alter Summoning by keys.
+* Fixed a bug where the key configurations were not updating correctly internally unless you used certain settings.

 ### 0.0.20